luckydem/personal_blog/README.md

       Okay so I'm going to have to change my approach and store the idToken on the server as part of flasks session - that way it cannot be hampered with and there is not "cookie" that can be messed with.
 Let me see if I can implement that.

+6. Refactoring and organising
+      As my application started to grow, I realised that it was becoming more and more "messy" with lots of files on the root and it started becoming more difficult to keep track of what was doing what.
+So I used ChatGPT to recommend a flask app structure, why __init__.py files are important, using flasks Blueprint for organising and modularization and because it came up in ChatGPT's responses, I also asked when to use forms.py and modules.py.
+      This led me down a bit of a rabbit hole but I definitely saw the benefits of everything that was recommended.
+      Therefore I have decided to restructure my application before moving forward.
+      I have firestore working now and had just started with a sign up via email workflow and storing additional user data on firestore.
+      I am going to get my app in it's current state to a "working" state and then start refactoring and organising based on the recommended Flask app organisational structures.

 # Resources

 - [CS50](https://cs50.harvard.edu/x/2024/)